 IntroductionDo shingles on your north, west or other shaded roofs have streaky, moldy stains?
 Here's how to clean the ugly discoloration and keep it from coming back.

 - Full-body safety harness

 - Garden spray nozzle

 - Lye or other nontoxic

 - Noncorrosive roof cleaner

 Make your shingles last longer

+Roof stains are a common roof problem.
 Black streaks on the north- and west-facing and shaded areas of your asphalt-shingled roof can really wreck the appearance of your home.
-The streaks look like mold, but they’re actually algae colonies that form in your shingles and feed on moisture and the limestone filler agents in the shingles.
+The roof streaks look like mold, but they’re actually algae colonies that form in your shingles and feed on moisture and the limestone filler agents in the shingles.

 Using shingles that have been treated with algicide keeps the growth at bay for about 10 years (thus the 10-year algae warranty).
 But once the algicide wears off, your roof hosts an all-you-can-eat buffet for the neighborhood algae spores.
 So it pays to clean your shingles as soon as you spot algae growth.

 Professional roof cleaners charge hundreds of dollars; the bigger the roof, the more hundreds you’ll spend.
 And they have to repeat the cleaning every few years.
 If your roof slope isn’t too steep and you’re comfortable working on it, you can clean it yourself and save the dough.